-Net revenues in PBC increased by € 144 million, or 6 %, compared to the second quarter 2012, mainly driven by higher revenues from other products, which increased by € 126 million, or 53 %, compared to the second quarter 2012.
-The increase was driven by higher equity pick-ups related to our Hua Xia Bank stake, increased releases from Postbank-related loan loss allowances recorded prior to consolidation, and positive one-off effects related to Consumer Banking Germany.
-Net revenues from discretionary portfolio management/fund management and advisory/brokerage products increased by € 12 million, or 24 %, and by € 41 million, or 20 %, respectively, compared to the second quarter 2012.
+Net revenues in PBC increased by \in 144 million, or 6 %, compared to the second quarter 2012, mainly driven by higher revenues from other products, which increased by \in 126 million, or 53 %, compared to the second quarter 2012.
+The increase was driven by higher equity pick-ups related to our Hua Xia Bank stake, increased releases from Postbank-related Ioan Ioss allowances recorded prior to consolidation, and positive one-off effects related to Consumer Banking Germany.
+Net revenues from discretionary portfolio management/fund management and advisory/brokerage products increased by \in 12 million, or 24 %, and by \in 41 million, or 20 %, respectively, compared to the second quarter 2012.
 Both product categories benefited from improved market conditions.
-Net revenues from credit products increased by € 22 million, or 3 %, compared to the second quarter 2012, driven by higher volumes, especially in mortgages.
-Net revenues from deposit and payment services decreased by € 57 million, or 6 %, compared to the second quarter 2012, primarily in Consumer Banking Germany, reflecting a strategic reduction of volumes and reduced margins resulting from a persisting low interest rate environment.
+Net revenues from credit products increased by \in 22 million, or 3 %, compared to the second quarter 2012, driven by higher volumes, especially in mortgages.
+Net revenues from deposit and payment services decreased by \in 57 million, or 6 %, compared to the second quarter 2012, primarily in Consumer Banking Germany, reflecting a strategic reduction of volumes and reduced margins resulting from a persisting low interest rate environment.
+Provision for credit losses decreased by € 22 million, or 10 %, versus the second quarter 2012.
+This excludes releases from Postbank-related loan loss allowances recorded prior to consolidation.
+The impact of such releases is reported as interest income.
+Provision for credit losses benefited from a favorable environment in Germany reflected in Advisory Banking Germany and Consumer Banking Germany.
+In Advisory Banking International, provision for credit losses increased slightly by € 5 million, compared to the second quarter 2012, due to a difficult environment, mainly in Italy.